 - Details of the amounts of any late payment or incorrect payments plus details of any action taken by the Scheme Office in respect of late or incorrect payment of contributions. - Reports on outstanding work in the Scheme Office and the reasons for the work being outstanding.

-This report was approved by the Trustee on 14 February 2024 and were signed on behalf of the Trustee by:
+This report was approved by the Trustee and were signed on behalf of the Trustee by: